 Who heads up the Cricket Regulator?

-Chris will report into Nic Coward – chair of the independent Cricket Regulatory Board.
+Chris reports into Nic Coward – chair of the independent Cricket Regulatory Board.

 Who does the Cricket Regulator report to?